truemogician/Logitech-GHUB-Key-Combination/README.md

         }
       )
       ```

   2. #### ***RegisterReleasedBind***
       ```lua
       Event:RegisterReleasedBind(combination, sequence, unorderedGroups?)
       ```

-      **Functionality:** This method registers an released-only event, which means nothing happens at pressed event.
-The *sequence* will be executed when released event is triggered.
-Since no pressed event involved, the two different click modes are involved here.
+      **Functionality:** This method registers a released-only event, meaning no action is performed during the pressed event.
+The *sequence* will be executed when the released event is triggered.
+This method offers two different click modes.

-      ***`combination`:*** Same as above.
+      ***`combination`:*** Same as previously described.

-      ***`sequence`:*** The sequence of functional mouse buttons and keyboard keys.
-To distinguish sequential and nested modes, we introduce table level here.
-The first level are treated nestedly, second sequentially, third nestedly again, and so on.
-Details will be shown in the examples in the end.
+      ***`sequence`:*** This denotes the sequence of functional mouse buttons and keyboard keys.
+To distinguish between sequential and nested modes, a table structure is introduced.
+The first level operates in a nested manner, the second operates sequentially, and so on.
+For detailed examples, please refer to the provided demonstrations.

-      ***`unorderedGroups`:*** Same as above.
+      ***`unorderedGroups`:*** Identical to the earlier explanation.

       ***Examples:***
       ```lua
-      --"a" and "b" will be clicked nestedly Event:RegisterReleasedBind(
+      -- "a" and "b" will be clicked nestedly Event:RegisterReleasedBind(
         Button.SideFront,
         { "a", "b" }
       )
-      --"a" and "b" will be clicked sequentially Event:RegisterReleasedBind(
+      -- "a" and "b" will be clicked sequentially Event:RegisterReleasedBind(
         Button.SideMiddle,
         { { "a", "b" } }